 Covid-19 and the closure of schools provides an opportunity to reflect on our education system and the values it instils.
-We are working with restorative practitioners to promote the RESTORE approach, to help schools re-open after Covid-19 in ways that are healthy in the long-term for individuals and the school community.
+We are working with restorative practitioners to promote the RESTORE approach (restoreourschools.com), to help schools re-open after Covid-19 in ways that are healthy in the long-term for individuals and the school community.
+The model highlights the need for a restorative lens for schools to heal and rebuild from this pandemic.